 R2M Indicator 8:

 Poorly timed or inadequately spaced births increase the risks of complications during pregnancy for mothers and infants.
-Although cheap and easy methods of preventing unwanted pregnancies are available, 12 percent of women worldwide who are married or in union have and unmet need for contraceptive services.
+Although easy and inexpensive methods of preventing unwanted pregnancies are available, 12 percent of women worldwide who are married or in union have an unmet need for contraceptive services.
 The use of modern contraceptive methods is especially low in Sub-Saharan Africa: in some countries, less than 10 percent of women report using modern contraception and as many as 34 percent more would like some method of birth control.
 Low rates of family planning reflect not only a lack of contraceptive services, but also a lack of education and opportunities for young women.
-Education and gender equality are a form of social contraception, empowering women to decide how many children she wants and when.
+Education and gender equality are a form of social contraception, empowering women to decide how many children they want and when.

 About the data